joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_honesty/prologue.md

 (2) Its relation with the beautiful [*As honesty here denotes moral goodness, so beauty stands for moral beauty];
 (3) Its relation with the useful and the pleasant;
 (4) Whether honesty is a part of temperance?

+* Whether Honesty Is The Same As Virtue?
+* Whether The Honest Is The Same As The Beautiful?
+* Whether The Honest Differs From The Useful And The Pleasant?
+* Whether Honesty Should Be Reckoned A Part Of Temperance?